Ex-US president George HW Bush dies at 94

 At the White House, the American flag flew at half-staff early Saturday.

-Bush -- who was born on June 12, 1924 in Milton, Massachusetts into a wealthy New England political dynasty -- put his studies and career on hold to join the US Navy during the World War II.
+Bush — who was born on June 12, 1924 in Milton, Massachusetts into a wealthy New England political dynasty — put his studies and career on hold to join the US Navy during World War II.

 He flew 58 combat missions and was shot down over the Pacific by Japanese anti-aircraft fire.